 - Printer-only versions of web pages

-Basically, duplicate content is the exact same website copy found on multiple pages anywhere on the internet.
-For example, if you have content on a URL on your site that can be found word for word somewhere else on your site then you’re dealing with a duplicate content issue.
+In short, duplicate content is the exact same or extremely similar website copy found on multiple pages anywhere on the internet.
+If you have content on your site that can be found word-for-word somewhere else on your site, then you’re dealing with a duplicate content issue.

-In our time auditing and improving dozens of eCommerce websites, duplicate content issues typically arise from a large number of web pages on our websites that are mostly duplicate content or product pages with such short product descriptions that the content can be deemed thin, and thus, not valuable to Google or the reader (more details on thin content later on.)
+In our time auditing and improving dozens of eCommerce websites, duplicate content issues typically arise from a large number of web pages that are mostly identical content or product pages with such short product descriptions that the content can be deemed thin, and thus, not valuable to Google or the reader (more details on thin content later on.)

-But not all duplicate content is editorially created.
-There are a number of technical situations that can lead to duplicate content issues that can lead to Google penalizing your site.
+Not all duplicate content is editorially created.
+Several technical situations can lead to these content issues and Google penalties.

 Internal Technical Duplicate Content

 Duplicate content can exist internally on an eCommerce site in a number of ways, due to technical and editorial causes.